‘Bold And The Beautiful’ Spoilers For Thursday: Carter Romances Zoe Right Into Bed

 Romance is on the cards for at least one couple on The Bold and the Beautiful.
 Carter Walton (Lawrence Saint-Victor), who has already proved that he has a romantic streak in the past, will sweep Zoe Buckingham (Kiara Barnes) off her feet.
 The model is in for the night of her life and won’t be able to resist Carter’s charms, per SheKnows Soaps.

-Carter has officiated so many wedding ceremonies at the Forrester mansion, but he has always lucked out in the dating department.
+Carter has officiated so many wedding ceremonies at the Forrester mansion, but he has always had bad luck in the dating department.
 Fans may remember that he lost his fiancée Maya Avant (Karla Mosley) to handsome Rick Forrester (Jacob Young) a few years ago.
-This is the first time that he has taken an interest in a woman since Maya has broken his heart.
+This is the first time that he has taken an interest in a woman since Maya broke his heart.

 Zoe and Carter started dating and things seemed to be going really smoothly between them.
 In fact, the attorney recently asked Zoe to move in with him.
-He wanted her to live with him in his new loft apartment, but she declined.
-She didn’t want to rush their relationship.
+He wanted her to live with him in his new loft, but she declined as she didn’t want to rush their relationship.
 She also reminded him that they had not even spent the night together yet.

 According to The Inquisitr, Carter wants to change that aspect of their relationship.
 He will give Zoe an evening to remember when he wines and dines her.
 Afterward, he takes her to his bed to make love to her.
 The Bold and the Beautiful spoilers tease that the couple will take their commitment to a new level after they hit the sheets.